 Roborock S6 Pure Review

 The S6 Pure is one of the newer Roborock options and a less expensive alternative to the S6.
-Roborock told me that the S6 Pure uses an infrared distance sensor while the S6 uses LIDAR, which is more accurate.
+Roborock told me that the S6 Pure uses an infrared distance edge sensor while the S6 uses LIDAR, which is more accurate.
 Another downgrade is the number of cliff sensors; the S6 Pure has four while the S6 has six.

 Take note that these downgrades do not affect the S6 Pure’s navigation, and it remains one of the more efficient smart robotic vacuums I’ve tested.
-It also has more power compared to the S5 Max and S6 MaxV in most of the power settings.
+It also has more airflow compared to the S5 Max and S6 MaxV in most of the power settings.

 - Airflow tests reveal that this model has more power than the S5 Max and S6 MaxV.